lignumsystem/LignumForest/GENERAL_DESCRIPTION.md

 # General Program Description

 To appear.
-This file contains general description of the program and (automatically created) links to required libraries in The LIGNUM System.
+This file contains general description of the program and (automatically created) links to required libraries and their documentations in The LIGNUM System.